lizichen/Big-Data-Tools-And-Exampls/KnowledgeBase/README.md

 ##### What happens during the shuffle phase?
 The shuffle phase is where the Mappers **{Key, Value} pairs** outputs are **sorted by key** before being given to the Reducer.

+## HBase
+- **HBase** is a data model that is similar to **Google’s Big Table** designed to provide quick random access to huge amounts of structured data.
+- HBase is a **column-oriented database**.
+- In HBase, tables are split into **regions** and are served by the **region servers**.
+Regions are vertically divided by column families into “Stores”.
+Stores are saved as files in HDFS.
+- HBase has three major components: **the client library, a master server, and region servers**.
+Region servers can be added or removed as per requirement.
+    * Master Server:
+        - Assigns regions to the region servers and takes the help from Apache ZooKeeper for this task.
+        - Handles load balancing of the regions across region servers.
+It unloads the busy servers and shifts the regions to less occupied servers.
+        - Maintains the state of the cluster by negotiating the load balancing.
+        - Is responsible for schema changes and other metadata operations such as creation of tables and column families.
+    * Regions:
+        - Regions are nothing but tables that are split up and spread across the region servers.
+    * The **Region Servers** have regions that:
+        - Communicate with the client and handle data-related operations.
+        - Handle read and write requests for all the regions under it.
+        - Decide the size of the region by following the region size thresholds.
+- HBase Put data command: ``` put ’<table name>’,’row1’,’<colfamily:colname>’,’<value>’ ```

+##### HBase vs HDFS
+- HDFS is a distributed file system suitable for storing large files.
+- **HBase** is a database built on top of the HDFS.
+- HDFS does not support fast individual record lookups.
+- **HBase** provides **fast lookups** for larger tables.
+- HDFS provides high latency batch processing; no concept of batch processing.
+- **HBase** provides **low latency access** to single rows from billions of records (Random access).
+- HDFS provides only sequential access of data.
+- **HBase** internally uses **Hash tables** and provides random access, and it stores the data in **indexed HDFS files** for **faster lookups**.

 ## Pig
 ##### Is Pig Case Sensitive ?
 - Operators and Commands are **not** case-sensitive.